godbout/TetraPack/README.md

 # WHAT IS AVAILABLE NOW? #

-Nothing.
-But it is gonna come.
+* a cool macro to add a semicolon (;) at the end of a line and to go to the next line afterward (ok, it's like the command+return on Mac but with adding a (;) at the end of the line)

 # WHAT IS COMING NEXT? #

-* add semicolon (;) at the end of a line and return to next line
 * go to next closing bracket
 * go to previous opening bracket